musicalglass/KAOS/KAOS_Horizons/README.md

 ## Welcome, weary traveler — You Have Finally Arrived!

-If you are reading this, you somehow slipped through the cracks in the **Universal Misunderstanding**.
+If you are reading this, you somehow slipped through the cracks in reality caused by the **Universal Misunderstanding**.

-Out there, in the default timeline, reality is slowly unraveling into a kind of **cosmic blue screen of death**:
+Out there, in the default timeline, reality is slowly unraveling into a kind of **cosmic blue screen of death**.
 This is the sacred origin myth:

 At the dawn of time, the nascent universe processed a factoid incorrectly — not an error, merely a misunderstanding.

-A subroutine unrolled prematurely.
+- A subroutine unrolled prematurely.

-A metaphor misinterpreted literally.
+- A metaphor misinterpreted literally.

-A pattern matched too aggressively.
+- A pattern matched too aggressively.

 This propagated outward as the Cosmic Segfault of Creation.
 Everything since has been Reality™ doing it's best with a bad build system.